cargo-generate/cargo-generate/README.md

 Favorite templates can be defined in a config file, that by default is placed at `$CARGO_HOME/cargo-generate.toml` or `$CARGO_HOME/cargo-generate`.
 To specify an alternative configuration file, use the `--config <config-file>` option.

-> NOTE: A relative `--config` option, will be relative to the template root during expansion.
+> :warning: NOTE: A relative `--config` option, will be relative to the template root during expansion.

 Each favorite template is specified in its own section, e.g.: